dxlliv/planner/docs/media-image.md

 # Images

-You can declare images simply defining them in the media property list.
+You can declare images simply by defining them in the media properties list.
-Place your images in the `public/user/instagram/{username}/media/` folder.
+Place your images in the `/public/user/instagram/{username}/media/` folder.

 ```json
 {